Sample read · Invented persona

 What actually happened.

-Each date card carries the three top-line scores, the four predictive markers, the user’s own observation, and a one-line read of what the data said.
+Each date card carries the three top-line scores, the four predictive markers, the user’s own observation, and a one-line read of what the reflections said.
 Verification candidates are outlined in terracotta.

 calibration · Date 01